 The most significant sources of operating revenue for the College are state funding, student tuition and fees, property taxes, and grants and contracts from federal, state and local sources.
-Tuition and fees totaled \$1,607,374, which was \$12,081 less than the prior year.
-This decrease continues to reflect the very slow recovery of local enrollment after the impacts of the pandemic.
-Community College Support Fund (CCSF) revenue from the State constituted 46.6% of the College's General Fund revenue.
+Tuition and fees totaled \$1,905,035, which was \$297,661 more than the prior year.
+This increase reflects the College's efforts around outreach and retention in the wake of the pandemic.
+Community College Support Fund (CCSF) revenue from the State constituted 46.5% of the College's General Fund revenue.
 In this fiscal year, the